angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ```

 It's not so bad now with only three creation methods.
-But maintaining it will be hairy as the application grows.
+But maintaining it will be hairy as the app grows.
 This factory is going to become a huge spiderweb of
 interdependent factory methods!